nilesh1402/RPCDefinitionToolkit/README.md

 A toolkit for defining VistAs RPC interface including client and user types

+Interplay of Data Analysis and MUMPS Analysis with as much automation as possible.

 ## Planned Rollout of RPC Interface Definition

 Stage | Area | VistAs | Weeks | Due Date | Description